huohuoren4/docs/python/pytest/reference_guides/api_reference.md

     - `pytest_exception_interact(call, report)` if an interactive exception occurred

-    Call phase, if the the setup passed and the `setuponly` pytest option is not set:
+    *Call phase*, if the the setup passed and the `setuponly` pytest option is not set:

     - `call = pytest_runtest_call(item)` (wrapped in CallInfo(when="call"))